 Students must pass every class (“module”), every semester.
 There are five modules per semester and six or eight semesters (three or four years).
 In the first semester, students have to pass the additional “Orientation to College Learning” module.
-Also, every student must meet the minimum attendance requirement every semester.
-Students should also not have any disciplinary issues.
+Also, every student must meet the minimum attendance requirement every semester to be eligible to sit for the semester-end examination.

 2. How can a student progress to the next semester?